tanvim-18/student/_posts/2023-09-05-tabletrial.md

 toc: True
 comments: false
 layout: post
-title: my table
+title: My Table
-description: table
+description: This is a table that shows afew programming languages, and their primary use cases.
 courses: {'compsci': {'week': 3}}
 type: hacks
 ---